spicahan/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/Tests/README.md

 - Starting in receive mode, then enabling beacon at a specific time
 - Disabling beacon after a successful QSO
 - Testing timing-sensitive beacon behavior

+### Touch Events

+Each period can include a `touch_event` object to simulate user touch interactions:

+- **time_offset**: Time in seconds (0.0-15.0) within the 15-second receive slot when the touch occurs
+- **message_index**: Index of the decoded message to select (0-based)

+This allows testing QSO scenarios where the user selects specific decoded messages:
+- Responding to CQ calls at precise timing
+- Testing autoseq engine response logic
+- Simulating user interaction patterns

 ### Message Fields